sinusoid-studios/rhythm-land/data/actors/README.md

     obj 0, 8, $00, OAMF_PAL1
     DB METASPRITE_END
 ```
 This meta-sprite consists of a single object using tile $00.
-It is
+If the
+actor uses tile streaming, it will use the first tile in its reserved
-placed at (8, 0) relative to the actor's position.
-It also uses OBP1
+tile area.
+The object is placed at (8, 0) relative to the actor's
-(the second object palette).
+position.
+It also uses OBP1 (the second object palette).

 ### `metasprite`
 The `metasprite` macro assigns the meta-sprite number to a constant for